Sooner or later, it happens.

 Your HVAC technician swings by for a maintenance inspection and finds a part that needs to be replaced.
 This time, it’s a big battery-like thing.
 He says it’s called a capacitor.
 He says it needs to be replaced.

 All AC and heat pump capacitors fail eventually.

 Capacitors are one of the most common parts that need to be replaced on residential air conditioning systems.
 They typically provide several years of service, but you’ll need to replace them at least once if you keep the same air conditioner for more than ten years.

 Your system might have one or more capacitors.
 In many outdoor units, there’s a start capacitor, which helps the AC get going when there’s a call for cooling.
 There’s also a run capacitor, which keeps the system going after it starts up.
 However, your system might just have one capacitor in the outdoor unit, and certain models even have a capacitor for the indoor blower motor.

 Capacitors do look like big batteries, but they connect to wires inside your air conditioning system.
-Unfortunately, you can't just pop a capacitor into a slot and close a plastic cap.
-So it's not really the same thing as a battery.
+Unfortunately, you can’t just pop a capacitor into a slot and close a plastic cap.
+So, it’s not the same thing as a battery.

 Please don’t try to replace your capacitor yourself.